-  - Passive Investors: Tend not to react to market movements.
+- Passive Investor: Tend not to react to market movements.
 Believe in buy and hold.
 Often invest in index funds.
 According to the research, 35% of investors are passive investors.

-- Trend Followers: Tend to chase market trends – to buy when the market goes up and sell when the market goes down.
+- Trend Follower: Tend to chase market trends – to buy when the market goes up and sell when the market goes down.
 According to the research, 27% of investors are trend followers.

-- Contrarians: The opposite of trend followers.
+- Contrarian: The opposite of trend followers.
 Tend to buy when the market goes down and the sell when the market goes up.
 According to the research, 8% of investors are contrarians.

-- Safety Seekers: Value safety over anything else but may expect a return that doesn’t match the risk tolerance level.
+- Safety Seeker: Value safety over anything else but may expect investment return that doesn’t match the risk tolerance level.
 According to the research, 19% of investors are safety seekers.

-- Adaptive Investors: Adaptive investors are willing to stay put during short-term fluctuations but at cognizant of large market trends.
-While not listed as a category in the research, Dr. Andrew Lo is the inventor of the Adaptive Markets theory.
+- Adaptive Investor: Adaptive investors are willing to stay put during short-term fluctuations but are cognizant of large market trends.